 Train Prices Across Europe - The Results

-In fact, the average across the whole of the EU sits at a lowly 19p per mile, less than half of the UK figure - despite it being equivalent in size to many countries included in the analysis.
+In fact, the average across the whole of Europe sits at a lowly 14p per mile, less than one third of the UK figure - despite it being equivalent in size to many countries included in the analysis.

 Train Prices Across Europe - The Exclusions